-Step 2: Review the list of soft skills provided below, determine which skills you have, and add them to the chart above.
-The list contains soft skills common to Service members as identified by a RAND study.
+Step 2: The following chart contains soft skills common to Service members as identified by a RAND study.
+Review the list, determine which skills you have, and add them to the chart above.

 For further assistance in determining and translating your skills, see additional RAND study findings in the Appendix.